leah/django-elsewhere/README.markdown

 Generate elsewhere_info JSON:
 Add the following to your urlconf:

-	(r'^interface/elsewhere_info/$', 'psn.views.elsewhere_info'),
+	(r'^interface/elsewhere_info/$', 'elsewhere.views.elsewhere_info'),

-Customize the elsewhere_info view in psn/views.py.
+Customize the elsewhere_info view in elsewhere/views.py.
 Specifically, you will need to generate lists of edges in and edges out based on how your application handles friend relationships.

 Expected Request for elsewhere_info